Skip to content

 You think the problem might be because you aren’t watering the lawn, so you water the grass seed 3-4 times a day and after a week, nothing!

-You clean up the area with a rake and throw down the topsoil but still nothing.
+You clean up the area with a rake and throw down the topsoil, but still nothing.
 You are confused.

 Check the grass seed type.

-If you are doing everything right to prepare your lawn for the grass, but it’s not growing, the chances are high you are using the wrong grass type.
+If you are doing everything right to prepare your lawn for the grass, but it’s not growing, the chances are high that you are using the wrong grass type.

 Best grass seed for the northern states